ibm-cloud-docs/assistant/deploy-web-chat.md

 ![Shows multiple conditioned responses in a dialog node, one of which references the ismember context variable](images/web-chat-use-context-var.png)

 If you enable security, you can encrypt the data that you pass to your dialog.
 For more information, see [Passing sensitive data](#deploy-web-chat-security-encrypt).

+If you're using a Lite plan, remember that a session ends if there's no interaction with the user after 5 minutes.
+Any contextual information that you pass or collect is reset after 5 minutes.
+{: important}

 ### Adding user identity information
 {: #deploy-web-chat-userid}